John Harris, III

 Secretary

-A member of the National Wrestling Hall of Fame Board of Governors since 2015, John Harris has served as secretary since 2018.
+A member of the National Wrestling Hall of Fame Board of Governors since 2015, John Harris III served as secretary from 2018 to 2024 and will become chairman in 2025.

 Harris was a three-year starter on the wrestling team and had a career record of 59-20 from 1969-72 at Battle Creek Central High School in Battle Creek, Michigan.
 After receiving the Most Improved Wrestler award as a junior, he was co-captain as a senior and qualified for the state tournament while helping Battle Creek to a third place finish.